 I would like to acknowledge the CEOs of NZ On Air and Te Māngai Pāho, Cameron Harland and Larry Parr, for the work they and their teams have done in partnership with the NZFC to get Te Puna Kairangi - The Premium Fund up and running so quickly and effectively.
-As at 30 June, the fund has offered production financing to five large-scale projects and will provide jobs for hundreds of New Zealand cast and crew.
+To date the fund has offered production financing to five large-scale projects and will provide jobs for hundreds of New Zealand cast and crew.
 These are high-budget productions of scale with significant amounts of international financing in addition to that provided through the fund.
 We believe that these projects will screen internationally, sharing our voices and stories with the world, and providing greater opportunities for local screen practitioners.

-By moving these large-scale projects into production, we hope to lessen the impact of Amazon's decision to move the production of the second series of The Lord of the Rings.
-We are aware of the number of people and businesses impacted by this decision and by COVID-19 and are working hard to ensure there are local and international projects moving into production that contribute to sustainable employment for those in the sector.
+By moving these large-scale projects into production swiftly, we hope to lessen the impact of Amazon's decision to move the production of the second series of The Lord of the Rings to the UK.
+We are very aware of the number of people and businesses this decision has affected and are working hard to ensure there are sufficient projects moving into production that sustainable employment for those in the sector can continue.

-I would like to thank our Ministers for their continued recognition of the sector and its contributions to New Zealand's economy, culture and national identity.
+I would like to thank our Ministers directly for their continued recognition of the sector and its contributions to New Zealand's economy, culture and national identity.
 The Prime Minister, The Right Honourable Jacinda Ardern, Honourables Carmel Sepuloni, Grant Robertson and Stuart Nash have been valued partners as we navigate our way through the changes COVID-19 has made to our industry, our community and our world.
-I must also acknowledge the ongoing support of the Ministry for Arts, Culture and Heritage and Ministry of Business, Innovation and Employment.

-I cannot understate the contribution of Annabelle Sheehan who led the organisation through the majority of the last 12 months even while battling the health issues that led to her departing the CEO role in May.
+I cannot underestimate the contribution of Annabelle Sheehan who led the organisation through the majority of the last 12 months even while battling the health issues that led to her departing the CEO role in May.
 Annabelle came to the NZFC with a strong vision for what she wanted to achieve in her time at the helm.
 These included elevating the voices of women and Māori and increasing international opportunities for New Zealand filmmakers and projects.
-I believe the NZFC made significant progress in these areas, something which is highlighted throughout this Annual Report.
+I believe she made significant progress in these areas, and many others.